Two strategies to stand out: specialization and spectacular service

 Why we love flowers

 The Economist printed an entertaining piece on the flower industry in New York City.
-Here are some of the key extracts.
+Here is an extract of its history, and tips for survival.

 “Behind each stem is (everyone agrees) absolutely the worst, shittiest, most fantastic business in the entire goddamn world.”